rafaelnacle/rafaelnacle/README.md

 <h1>Hello there 👋, I'm Rafael</h1>
 <h2>Welcome traveler, shall we share some knowledge to each other?</h2>
 <p>I'm a developer looking to sharpen my skills and share my projects, feel free to send me a message or add me on LinkedIn.
 I hope your coding journey can be pleasant and filled with knowledge!
-If you keep rolling, you'll see a very cool image I found and some info that you probably wont't read about me.</p>
+If you keep scrolling, you'll see a very cool image I found and some info that you probably wont't read about me.</p>

 <br/>
 <div align="center">